An improved aerodynamic model for quasi-steady simulations of animal flight at moderate Reynolds numbers: Abstract

 \section{Abstract}

-We report on experimental and numerical studies aimed at developing an improved paradigm for modeling avian flights at moderate Reynolds numbers.
-A series of experiments were performed to characterize the behaviors of aerodynamic forces and moment associated with a quasi-steady rectangular wing over a range of incidence angles, $\alpha$.
+We report on experimental and numerical studies aimed at developing an improved paradigm to model animal flight at moderate Reynolds numbers ($ 20 k - 50k $).
+A series of experiments were performed to characterize the behaviors of aerodynamic forces and moment associated with a quasi-steady rectangular wing over a range of angle of attack, $\alpha$.
 We demonstrate that, while the drag coefficient curve, $C_D(\alpha)$, can be accurately modeled solely by a simple trigonometric function, the evolution of lift coefficient curve, $C_L(\alpha)$, is governed by the sum of trigonometric and exponential functions, where the latter captures the linear variation in lift coefficient within the small-angle regime, as predicted by the linear inviscid theory.
-In addition, we establish an empirical relation between the location of the center of pressure and the incidence angle, which can be used in conjunction with the proposed aerodynamic formulas (i.e. $C_L$ and $C_D$) to evaluate the pitching moment coefficient, $C_M(\alpha)$, about any arbitrary axis.
-These quasi-steady formulations are then utilized to simulate forward flight of a model that possesses dynamical characteristics of a pigeon across various flight speeds, and the results are compared against previously-reported experimental data on pigeons.
-We successfully demonstrate that the proposed formulas yield accurate predictions of the wingbeat frequency, at least over a range of Reynolds numbers spanning from approximately 70,000 to 150,000.
+In addition, we establish an empirical relation between the location of the center of pressure and $\alpha$, which can be used in conjunction with the proposed aerodynamic formulas (i.e., $C_L$ and $C_D$) to evaluate the pitching moment coefficient, $C_M(\alpha)$, about any arbitrary axis.
+These quasi-steady formulations are then utilized within a previously tested flapping-wing code to simulate the forward flight of a pigeon and a bat at various flight speeds, and the results are compared against previously reported experimental data.
+We successfully demonstrate that the proposed formulas yield much better agreement with wingbeat frequency for both animals, especially at higher flight speeds.
+In addition, the small-angle regime proves critical in offering higher $C_L/C_D$, leading to solutions with lower power consumption and body pitching variation, both of which are important aspects in designing future flapping wing robots.